donnaken15/FastGH3/THEMES/readme.txt

-folders = global.pak.xen/zones
-zip/tex/gfx(+scn) = global_gfx.tex/highway textures
+global.pak.xen/zones belong in folders here.
+To apply to the mod, drag it into __changePAK.bat. zip/tex/gfx(+scn) belong in this folder.
+Drag these into __changeTEX.bat.

-to save the default zones and revert to it, copy zones to a new folder in here and name it GH3Default
+To save the default zones and revert to it, copy zones to a new folder in here and name it GH3Default.